-THIS PROXY CARD IS VALIE ONLY WHEN SIGNED AND DATED.
-DETACH AND RE TURN THIS PORTION ONLY LUMINAR TECHNOLOGIES, INC. The Board of Directors recommends you vote FOR the following: 1.
-To elect three Class II directors to hold office until the 2020 annual meeting of stockholders or until their respective successors are elected and qualified.
-Nominees: 1) Alec E. Gores 2) Matthew J. Simoncini 3) Daniel D. Tempesta To withhold authority to vote for any indi nominee(s), mark "For All Except" and wri number(s) of the nominee(s) on the line below te the The Board of Directors recommends you vote FOR the follow ving proposals: For Against Abstain To ratify the appointment of KPMG LLP as the independe To approve on an advisory (non-binding) basis of the com To approve for purposes of complying with Nasdaq List Securities Purchase Agreement, dated May 19, 2025 ente accredited investors, without giving effect to the 19 39%.
-To approve an amendment to the Luminar Technologies, pensation of our named executi ing Rule 5635(d), the full issuar red into in connection with a Seri ap provided under Nasdaq Listir ve officers. nce of shares of Class A common stock pursu les A Convertible Preferred Stock financing with ng Rule 5635(d). ant to that certain certain institutional NOTE: The proxies are authorized to vote in their discretion up postponement thereof. on such other business as may properly come before the Annual Meeting or a ny adjournment or Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+JMIN AR TECHNOLOGIES, INC. For Withhold For All Except To withhold authority to vote for any individual The Board of Directors recommends you vote FOR the following: 0 nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. To elect three Class II directors to hold office until the 2028 annual meeting of stockholders or until their respective successors are elected and qualified: ·· I Nominees: 01) Alec E. Gores 02) Matthew J. Simoncini 03) Daniel D. Tempesta The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2.
+To ratify the appointment of KPMG LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2025.
+D D D 3.
+To approve on an advisory (non-binding) basis of the compensation of our named executive officers.
+D D D 4.
+To approve for purposes of complying with Nasdaq Listing Rule 5635(d), the full issuance of shares of Class A common stock pursuant to that certain Securities Purchase Agreement, dated May 19, 2025 entered into in connection with a Series A Convertible Prefered Stock financing with certain institutional accedited investors, without griving effect to the 19.99% cap under Nasdaq Listing Rule 5635(d).
+D D D 5.
+To approve an amendment to the Luminar Technologies, Inc. 2020 Amended and Restated Equity Incentive Plan to increase the authorized share reserve.
+D D IE: The proxies are authorized to vote in their discretion upo ostponement thereof. n such other busi ness as ma y properly come before the Annual Meeting or any adjournment Plea se sign exactly as your name(s) appear(s) hereon.
+When sign ers should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corr ing as poratio attorney, e on or partne xecutor, ac rship, plea dministrator, or other fiduciary, please give full title as such.
+Joint se sign in full corporate or partnership name by authorized officer.
+Sice ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the 2025 Annual Meeting of Stockholders To Be Held on [•], 2025:

-The Proxy Statement and 2024 Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the 2025 Annual Meeting of Stockholders To Be Held on July 3, 2025: The Proxy Statement and 2024 Annual Report are available at www.proxyvote.com.